 Financial Aid Termination - If, after the semester of probation, the student does not achieve the standards of satisfactory progress, he/she is ineligible to receive financial aid.
-Eligibility will be reinstated when the student achieves the standard of satisfactory academic progress, and aid is awarded only if the funds are still available.
+Eligibility will be reinstated when the student achieves the standard of satisfactory academic progress, and aid will be awarded only if funds are still available.

-Appeal - Students may appeal financial aid termination or probation on cases of extraordinary illness, or similar circumstances.
+Appeal - Students may appeal financial aid termination or probation in cases of extraordinary illness, or similar circumstances.
 This appeal must be made in writing to the Financial Aid Director, and the case is adjudicated by the Financial Aid Committee.

-Satisfactory Academic Progress for GSL - All recipients comply with the standards of satisfactory academic progress, and those who borrow the yearly maximum of \$2,500 must change class standing, (in terms of earned credit hours), before being eligible for another loan.

-Basic Grants - Part time students (minimum 6 semester hours) are eligible to receive payment under the Basic Grant Program, and are maintaining satisfactory academic progress provided that they achieve the appropriate GPA, and successfully complete all credit hours for which funds are disbursed in any semester.
+- A. Satisfactory Academic Progress for GSL/ALAS All recipients must comply with the standards of satisfactory academic progress, and those who borrow the yearly maximum of \$2,500 must change class standing, (in terms of earned credit hours), before being eligible for another loan. - B. Pell Grants Part-time students (minimum 6 semester hours) are eligible to receive payment under the Pell Grant Program, and are maintaining satisfactory academic progress provided that they achieve the appropriate GPA, and successfully complete all credit hours for which funds are disbursed in any semester.

-University Scholarships - Recipients of President and Honor Scholarships must enroll for, and complete, at least 12 credit hours each semester and maintain a GPA of 3.0.
-Recipients of University Grants must enroll for and complete, 12 credit hours each semester and maintain a GPA of 2.0.
+C. University Scholarships - Recipients of University Scholarships must enroll for, and complete, at least 12 credit hours each semester, and maintain a GPA of 3.0.
+Recipients of University Grants must enroll for, and complete, 12 credit hours each semester, and maintain a GPA of 2.0.

+VIII.
 For Additional Information